-In the era when manufacturing ruled the roost, demand was generally higher than supply and options for customisation were limited.
-In fact standardisation was seen as crucial in order to maximise efficiency.
-Henry Ford’s famous quote, “Any customer can have a car painted any colour that he wants so long as it is black”, is a great example of this approach.
+When mass manufacturing was at its peak, demand was generally higher than supply and options for customisation were limited.
+Standardisation was key to maximising efficiency.
+Henry Ford’s famous quote, “Any customer can have a car painted any colour that he wants so long as it is black” encapsulated this approach.

-Wendy L Tate, Diane Mollenkopf, Theodore Stank and Andrea Lago da Silva discussed some of the key traits of companies that have been able to successfully manage this perennial problem in their article, Integrating Supply and Demand.
-The key here is to understand how value is generated in a company and how this flows from the procurement of raw material to the end product.
+The key is to understand how value is generated in a company, and how it flows throughout the supply chain – from the procurement of raw material to the end product.
+Wendy L. Tate, Diane Mollenkopf, Theodore Stank and Andrea Lago da Silva discussed some of the key traits of companies that have been able to successfully manage this perennial problem in their article, Integrating Supply and Demand.

-All too often the key performance indicators (KPIs) for production and sales are not interrelated, so each department works towards optimisation but without keeping the overall objective in mind.
+Key performance indicators (KPIs) for production and sales are often not interrelated, resulting in each department working towards optimisation separately without keeping the overall objective in mind.

-This is especially true in the case of organisations which are dependent on suppliers for their end product.
+These factors cause each unit within the company to have an insular focus rather than concentrating on the overall success of the organisation.
+This is especially true in the case of organisations that are dependent on suppliers for their end product.
 Effective information sharing can be the cornerstone to their success.

-We came across an example of this during our work at a paper manufacturing company.
-Once the relevant people understood the impact of variation in production parameters and it became a topic for daily discussion, everyone became more aware of the impact of their work on the overall value to the organisation.
+We came across an example of this during our work with a paper manufacturer.
+Once the relevant people understood the impact of variation in production volumes of process performance (for example excessive changeovers), the sales team became more aware of the impact of their work on the overall value to the organisation.
 This then became a catalyst to optimising production.

-With the rise of retail giants, retailers have become a key party in driving organisational efficiency among manufacturers.
-In their article Rebuilding the Relationship Between Manufacturers and Retailers, Niraj Dawar and Jason Stonelli looked at how these players control market access and influence consumer behaviour.
-With Walmart selling 4.5 times more than their largest supplier, Proctor and Gamble, it’s easy to see the power retailers wield.
+Retailers have now become a key party in driving organisational efficiency among manufacturers.
+In their article Rebuilding the Relationship Between Manufacturers and Retailers, Niraj Dawar and Jason Stonelli looked at how major retail players like Walmart and Proctor and Gamble control market access and influence consumer behaviour.

-However manufacturers could stand to benefit from this relationship.
-Major retailers collect huge amounts of data regarding customer buying patterns.
-This presents a great opportunity for the manufacturing companies, if they could find a way to access this information and leverage it to modify their production patterns.
+However, manufacturers could stand to benefit from this relationship.
+Major retailers collect huge amounts of data regarding customer buying patterns, which presents a great opportunity for manufacturers – if they could find a way to access this information and leverage it to modify their production patterns.

 Changing the way your departments interact and the way your company interacts with both suppliers and retailers requires organisation-wide behavioural change.